 Here's how to do that.
 Select the item in the Comparison Field from the dropdown list in the standard filter, then type what you want in the other field.
 Click More, and select Regular Expressions, then click OK.

-Example of what you want
+Example of what

 What to enter in the Condition field